 I am a huge believer in this!
 Seed cycling has been touted to re-balance hormones, improve sleep, trigger a period (for those with amenorrhea), help with infertility and abnormal cycles.
 Honestly, this is so worth a try!
 It’s pretty simple to add in 1-2 tbs. of seeds a day for such a huge benefit.

 If nothing else, consuming flax seeds specifically has been such a huge game changer for me.
 The high-fiber content of flax combined with the Omega-3 fatty acids are essential in reducing the release of prostaglandins, which is the inflammation that causes painful cramping.
 Flax seeds also contain lignans, which bind to excess estrogen in the body and eliminates it.
 Excess estrogen in the body (there are multiple types of estrogen, more here) is known to cause hormone-related cancers such as breast and prostate cancer.

 #2 Magnesium Supplement

-Did you know that over 90% of people are deficient in magnesium but yet it is responsible for over 300 different biochemical reactions in the body?
+Did you know that anywhere between 50-80% of people are deficient in magnesium but yet it is responsible for over 300 different biochemical reactions in the body?

 What can cause magnesium deficiencies?
 In short, avoiding leafy green veggies (think kale, spinach, collard greens and Swiss chard) can cause deficiencies as well as taking too much of a calcium supplement.
 Calcium, taken in excess, can cause calcification in the body and in order to balance this, magnesium is used to stop the process.
 However, if we are deficient in magnesium, and have excess calcium the ratios continue to be skewed.